adamedx/autographps-sdk/ROADMAP.md

 * Output data based on content-type
 * Add request linked data to obtain odata references such as file download uri's
 * Allow for requests to be dumped into a directory
+* Add help support via write-information?

 * ------------------------------------
+* Use argumentcompleter advanced parameter rather than registerparametercompleter
 * Change get-graphconnection to take a connection or a graph
-* Add -Token option to new-graphconnection and connect-graph
 * Refactor applicationhelper, applicationapi, and applicationobject to move api calls out of applicationobject
 * Convert some verbose statements to debug
 * Set-GraphApplication